evolbioinfo/goalign/docs/commands/consensus.md

 ### consensus
 This command generates a basic "majority consensus" sequence, _i.e._ a single sequence whose sites correspond to the majority characters at each positions.

-If '-' is the majority character, then '-' will be in the consensus, except if `--exclude-gaps` is specified (may change in future releases, in particular, taking into account ambiguous characters, etc.).
-If `--exclude-gaps`is specified, then the majority is computed on non gaps sites.
+If '-' is the most abundant character, then '-' will be in the consensus, except if `--ignore-gaps` is specified.
+If `--ignore-gaps`is specified, then the majority is computed on non gaps characters, except if the column is only made of gaps.
+If 'N' is the most abundant character, then 'N' will be in the consensus, except if `--ignore-n` is specified.
+If `--ignore-n`is specified, then the majority is computed on non N/n characters (X/x for proteins), except if the column is only made of N/n (X/x).

 #### Usage
 ```